 Troop, crew and ship leaders can find the list of merit badge counselors on the unit page in Scoutbook.
 Scoutbook provides a search for merit badge counselors at that location.
 Your unit need not use Scoutbook to view the list.
 Log into http://scoutbook.scouting.org with your my.scouting userID and password, click on My Dashboard, Administration, your unit and scroll down the page.
 A downloadable list is not available at this time.

 District and council leaders can find a list of merit badge counselors at this link.

 Merit badge counselors can find the badges they are approved to counsel by logging into http://scoutbook.scouting.org (use your my.scouting userID and password to login) and clicking on My Dashboard, My Account, My Positions.

 Assigning Scouts to merit badge counselors in Scoutbook

 Unit leaders can assign merit badge counselors to Scouts.
-For information on how to do that, follow this link.
+For information on how to do this, follow this link.
 Merit badge counselors can also assign a Scout for their counseling in Scoutbook, see this link for information.

-Scouts should go to their Scoutmaster for a recommendation of a merit badge counselor.
 The BSA merit badge process is as follows:

 - The Scout develops an interest in a merit badge and may begin working on the requirements.